Whether it is B2C or Freight, ship from Singapore to Malaysia easily and affordably with Janio.Learn more

 Typically in Singapore, Muslim families tend to buy household supplies or new furniture to decorate their house for Hari Raya Aidilfitri.
 Green is a popular colour for these products, signifying peace and tranquillity.

 They may also have to stock up on things like tissue paper, paper cups and even packet drinks and snacks to serve guests when they arrive.
 Dates, prawn crackers, potato chips, butter cookies, and kuih lapis are some common food that Muslims enjoy during the festivities.

 With the proliferation of eCommerce platforms, Singaporeans are increasingly purchasing these items online.
-The COVID-19 outbreak also contributes to increased online purchases.
+The COVID-19 outbreak in Singapore also contributes to increased online purchases.
 While many are hoping that the situation stablises before Raya, celebrations may be scaled down this year.